cmoserj/culturologies.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Cody Moser.
-I am a PhD student in the [Department of Cognitive and Information Sciences](https://cogsci.ucmerced.edu/) at UC Merced and an Affiliated Graduate Student in [The Music Lab](https://www.themusiclab.org/) in the School of Psychology at Harvard University.
+I am a PhD student in the [Department of Cognitive and Information Sciences](https://cogsci.ucmerced.edu/) at UC Merced and a Visiting Fellow in the Harvard University Graduate School of Arts and Sciences.

 I work on questions related to the evolution of human behavior and human institutions.
 To do this, I build agent-based models and perform large-scale corpus analysis of text and audio data.
 You can find more information about me and my research under my [Biography](https://culturologies.co/bio) and can read all of my papers under [Publications and Papers](https://culturologies.co/publications).